M268816/power-repo/notes/OEE Algorithm.md

 > OEE2 = 0.3703 or 37.03%

-This first step described above is added to a "constraint goal" array that will be used in the calculation to represent the Ideal Ouput multiplied by Planned Runtime.
+This first step described above is added to a "constraint goal" array that will be used in the calculation to represent the Ideal Output multiplied by Planned Runtime.

 > OEE2 = Output / **(Ideal Output \* Planned Runtime)**

 > OEE2 = Output / ***Constraint Goal***

-Each "constraint goal" is added together like we did above before returning the percantage from the total output.
+Each "constraint goal" is added together like we did above before returning the percentage from the total output.

 This relies on the filters given to the instructions for data collection beforehand.
 This means you can return a percentile of a single line, for a single day; or every line for months.
-Because of this constraint agnostic behaviour, the data *should* be extreamly reliable.
+Because of this constraint agnostic behavior, the data *should* be extremely reliable.

 The problem with this method is the data collection itself.
 It relies on an operator facing data entry method with only volunteer verification of the data from leads.